 Following a significant increase in credit risk relative to the initial recognition of the financial asset, a stage 2 loss allowance is recognised equal to the credit losses expected from all possible default events over the remaining lifetime of the asset ('Lifetime ECL').
 The assessment of whether there has been a significant increase in credit risk requires considerable judgment, based on the lifetime probability of default ('PD').
+Any financial asset that had been outstanding for greater than 90 days would be assessed on an individual basis to determine if it qualified as a significant increase in credit risk.
 Stage 1 and 2 allowances are held against performing loans; the main difference between stage 1 and stage 2 allowances is the time horizon.
 Stage 1 allowances are estimated using the PD with a maximum period of 12 months, while stage 2 allowances are estimated using the PD over the remaining lifetime of the asset.